apache/iceberg/site/docs/community.md

 ## Slack

-We use the [#iceberg](https://the-asf.slack.com/archives/CF01LKV9S) channel on the ASF's Slack workspace.
-You get can an invitation to join this workspace at
-<https://s.apache.org/slack-invite>.
-Please note that this link occasionally
-breaks when Slack does an upgrade.
+You can join the community via the [apache-iceberg](https://apache-iceberg.slack.com/) Slack workspace.
 If you encounter problems using it, please let us know by sending an email to <dev@iceberg.apache.org>.

 ## Mailing Lists